marcuswestin/WebViewJavascriptBridge/README.md

 ### Any question.
 You can watch this chinese video https://www.youtube.com/watch?v=4JUNQkohh5E.
 English video https://www.youtube.com/watch?v=POohaYA-ew0.
-Also you can contact me with:housenkui@gmail.com or WeChat :[housenkui]
+Also you can contact me with:housenkui@gmail.com or WeChat :[housenkui](https://github.com/housenkui/)